 Answer

 Without a doubt the human soul is immortal.
 That is, the soul is not subject to death.
-The soul never ceases to exist but is everlasting.
+Once created, the soul never ceases to exist but is everlasting.
 The soul is spiritual and thus has the quality of immortality.
 In contrast, the body is physical; the earthly body we now possess is subject to death.

-In Luke 23:43, Jesus promises one of the thieves who is dying beside Him, “Truly I tell you, today you will be with Me in Paradise.”
+Other passages that indicate the immortality of the human soul include Luke 23:43, where Jesus promises one of the thieves who is dying beside Him, “Truly I tell you, today you will be with Me in Paradise.”
 Obviously, Jesus believed the soul of the repentant thief was going to survive physical death.

 In Matthew 25:46 Jesus said that the wicked “will go away to eternal punishment, but the righteous to eternal life.”
 The same Greek word, translated “eternal,” is used to describe both “punishment” and “life.”
 Jesus clearly taught that both the wicked and the righteous will exist forever in one of two conditions.
 Thus, every human being has an immortal, everlasting soul.